ELI-NP/flash2openPMD/README.md

 #### Running the conversion:

-- In the terminal, change directory to `/src`

-- Type `chmod +x f2opmd.sh` to add the permission for execution

-- Run the conversion with `./f2opmd.sh`
+See `Convert.ipynb` for the flow of conversion

-- Enter the simulation directory which contains your output file with the name `**_hdf5_plt_cnt_**`

-- Enter the file iteration, e.g. `100`

-- Enter the refinement level for each axis

-- Enter the output filename, e.g. `gas_0`

-- The converted file will be located in the output folder with the extension `.h5`
+The converted file will be located in the output folder with the extension `.h5`

 Simulation output from FLASH code.
 <img src="Data/Figure1.png" alt="text" width="800"/>